Harsayazheni/OS-EX-1-Assembling-the-System---CASE-STUDY/README.md

 # OS-EX-1-Assembling-the-System---CASE-STUDY

+# AIM:

-# AIM:To Assemble the Computer System
+To Assemble the Computer System

 # PROCEDURE